 I feel like I’m the last person who should be coming up with a recipe for pumpkin pie.
-In fact I gave up making pumpkin pie during the holidays years ago because it never got eaten.
-About a week after every Thanksgiving, I ended up throwing away most of the pie.
-And so I just concentrated on making what everyone in our family actually liked.
+In fact, I stopped making pumpkin pie during the holidays years ago because it never got eaten.

 So if you’re also not a huge fan of pumpkin pie, stick around because this one might change your mind!
 In fact over the last week, I’ve eaten more pumpkin pie than I have in the rest of my lifetime combined, (no exaggeration!).